Hello! Welcome to my Pinterest Guide 2021: How to Use Pinterest & Leverage Pinterest for Website Traffic.

 A couple of years ago I developed a new, focused strategy for Pinterest and immediately saw results.
 I wish I hadn’t waited!!

 In the fall of 2019, I doubled down my Pinterest efforts and had my best month for website traffic EVER in December 2019.
 Then the algorithm changed in January 2020 and I had to change up my tactics again.
 By the spring of 2020, I had surpassed my December traffic goals for my website.
 Pinterest will keep you on your toes a little, but if you follow best Pinning practices – with some extra bonus tips – you can easily adapt.
 It is not secretive and mercurial like the Instagram algorithm.

 But the one thing I want you to get from my story is: DON’T WAIT!
 Get started – even one great pin could double your traffic views.

 Don’t Get Too Bogged Down in the Numbers Game:

 Once you start tracking your own Pinterest stats – or look at mine – you’ll notice that sometimes the monthly viewers will fluctuate.
 Don’t get too bogged down focusing on certain numbers!
 Especially the “vanity” numbers, like monthly viewers.
-I have a friend who has 10,000,000+ monthly viewers and we recently compared Pinterest traffic – I was surprised to learn that our traffic to our websites was very similar.
+I have a friend who had 10 million + monthly viewers and we compared Pinterest traffic in 2020 – I was surprised to learn that our traffic to our websites from Pintetrest was very similar.
+But, since we spoke, mine has skyrocketed even though my monthly viewers hasn’t increased too much.
 10,000,000 monthly viewers has been my goal, so I was shocked!
 For my “smaller” size of Pinterest audience, I generate a lot of traffic.
 And I have seen really tiny accounts create amazing pins and generate a lot of clicks too!

 So that big number doesn’t really matter – neither does the number of followers you have on Pinterest.
 Although both of these definitely help, they aren’t the be-all, end-all and you shouldn’t spend too much time obsessing over them.
 Which is difficult, I know – social media is such a comparison game, especially when everyone’s stats are displayed front and center!